inlets/inlets.dev/blog/_posts/2024-08-15-inlets-operator-with-hetzner.md

 The inlets-operator works with [different clouds](https://docs.inlets.dev/reference/inlets-operator) and can expose any TCP LoadBalancer, not just Ingress Controllers and Istio.

-Bear in mind that the tunnel IP and DNS records will be tied to the lifecycle of your LoadBalancer services, so if you delete them, the VMs will be deleted too, and if you re-create them, then they'll be re-created with a new IP addresses.
+Bear in mind that the tunnel IP and DNS records will be tied to the lifecycle of your LoadBalancer services, so if you delete them, the VMs will be deleted too, and if you re-create them, then they'll be re-created with a new IP address.
 For that reason, you may want to [create the tunnel servers manually](https://docs.inlets.dev/tutorial/manual-tcp-server/), or separately from the inlets-operator.

 The `inlets-pro tcp server --generate=systemd` and `inlets-pro tcp client --generate=k8s_yaml` are two utility commands to make it easier to set up both parts of the tunnel without needing the operator.

-The operator will also need credentials to provision and clean-up VMs, that's another thing to consider when deciding which approach to use.
+The operator will also need credentials to provision and clean up VMs, that's another thing to consider when deciding which approach to use.

 The code for the inlets-operator is open source under the MIT license and available on GitHub: [inlets/inlets-operator](https://github.com/inlets/inlets-operator/).